SynteLang/SynteLang/README.md

 Lists of operations may be composed into functions with multiple arguments.
 The function syntax is = function [ " " operand \[ "," operand ] [ "," operand ] ] .

-Protect your hearing when listening to a system capable of more than 85dB SPL
+Protect your hearing when listening to any audio on a system capable of more than 85dB SPL

 **Motivation:**
 >Fun

 **Features:**
 >Audio synthesis √
 Wav playback √
 Mouse control √
 Telemetry / code display √
 Finite recursion with enumeration ◊